Synthetixio/synthetix/docs/contracts/Proxyable.md

 ### `optionalProxy_onlyOwner`

 This modifier is largely the same as `optionalProxy`, but it disallow callers who are not the contract owner.
-This function exists because [`Owned.onlyOwner`](Owned.md#onlyowner) checks `msg.sender`, and not `messageSender`.
+This modifier exists because [`Owned.onlyOwner`](Owned.md#onlyowner) checks `msg.sender`, and not `messageSender`.

 ---